nrpowell/grakn-dom/README.md

 This will allow you to make queries through the Graql shell

 ## Running the program
 This was writeen on Python 3.6.
-Install all requirement with the `pip install -r requirements.txt` query and then run one of two queries to start the program
+Install all requirement with the `pip install -r requirements.txt` query and then run one of two queries.
+You will need to run the first one before you run the second one.

 ```
 python ./domEncoder.py -e INSERT_URL_HERE